CopperEagle/WebChecks/TUTORIAL.md

 # from webchecks.archive.AccessNode import AccessNode

+# returns AccessNode
-acc = proj.access_node()			# returns AccessNode
+acc = proj.access_node()

-print(acc.registered_domains())		# domains that were visited during scraping or
+# Domains that were visited during scraping or
-									# were given a profile by the user
+# were given a profile by the user.
-print(acc.get_urls_visited("mywebsite.com"))
+print(acc.registered_domains())

 # Set of visited URLs.
 Can use to get the content.
 See next line.

-print(acc.get_content("mywebsite.com/coolsite.html"))
+print(acc.get_urls_visited("mywebsite.com"))

-	# provided that this wesbite was visited, it will return the results
+# Provided that this wesbite was visited, it will return the results
 # that were fetched.
 Automatically decompresses text if applicable.
+print(acc.get_content("mywebsite.com/coolsite.html"))

+# Will return WHERE in the project folder that website is stored.
 print(acc.get_content_location("mywebsite.com/coolsite.html"))
-	# Will return WHERE in the project folder that website is stored.

 ```

 # Profiles